GahanaNagaraja/Stack-Overflow-Based-Predictive-Analysis-of-Developer-Success/README.md

 - R² Score: ~0.06

-Job Satisfaction Prediction:

-- Accuracy: Acceptable (see classification report for precision/recall per class)

 ## Key Findings

-- Remote work and professional experience significantly impact both salary and satisfaction.
+- Remote work and professional experience significantly impact salary.

 - Predicting salary is difficult due to high variance and missing key variables (like geography, company size).

-- Job satisfaction was predicted with decent accuracy using only basic demographic and employment features.
+## Future Scope

+- Integrate additional features such as country, job title, and technologies worked with.

+- Apply advanced models (e.g., XGBoost, SHAP) for improved interpretability.

+- Extend the analysis across multiple survey years to track trends over time.

 ## Conclusion

 This project demonstrates how publicly available developer survey data can be used to derive valuable insights and build predictive models.
-Although salary prediction remains complex, the classification of job satisfaction shows promise using foundational attributes.
-The insights gathered here can inform hiring practices, career planning, and workforce analytics.
+Although salary prediction remains complex, the insights gathered here can inform hiring practices, career planning, and workforce analytics.